The Means Test in Bankruptcy — Is There a Presumption of Abuse?

 - the total monthly payments needed for secured and priority debts;

-- and whether there is enough income left over, if greater than $8,175, to pay at least 25% of the debtor's unsecured, non-priority debt, or $13,650, whichever is lower.
+- and whether there is enough income left over, if exceeding $8,175, to pay at least 25% of the debtor's unsecured, non-priority debt, or $13,650, whichever is lower.
 There are 2 columns for a joint filing by a married couple, if applicable.

 Although the forms for the means test are somewhat lengthy, the principle is simple to understand.
 A Chapter 7 bankruptcy is a liquidation, completed in 4 to 6 months — the debtor is entitled to keep certain property exempt under the applicable law; anything else of value would be sold by the trustee to pay unsecured creditors.
 A Chapter 13 bankruptcy requires the debtor to make payments to unsecured creditors over a 3 or 5 year period.

 The means test simply calculates whether the debtor, if his income exceeds the state median, will have enough income after paying necessary living expenses and priority payments, to pay at least 25% of unsecured, non-priority debt, or $13,650 (as of April 1, 2019, which increases every 3 years), whichever is less.
 If the debtor fails the means test, then a Chapter 7 filing would not be presumed abusive.
 However, the judge can, if the facts of a particular case warrant, rule that allowing the debtor to file Chapter 7 would be abusive, and could, therefore, force him to convert his case to Chapter 13 anyway.
 According to a recent report (see below), 94% of the people filing for bankruptcy had incomes below their state's median income, so most debtors do not have to worry about the means test.

 In Part 1, Determine Your Adjusted Income, the income of the spouse that is not used to pay for the household expenses of either you or your dependents is subtracted from the household income.